dmonopoly/writeart/README.md

 An experimental way to write so you can easily change font size.
-More later.